markymawk/BrawlCratePlugins/README.md

 Checks all models in the currently opened stage .pac file, and deletes any Normal or Vertex nodes unused by any objects.
 Any nodes named "Regenerated" are listed, as this is a common name for unused junk data and may appear misleading.
 The result should always be tested in-game, with a backup .pac file saved.

+## 3.4 Delete Unused Bones
+**Usage:** Plugins menu > PAC File Optimization

+Checks all models in the currently opened stage .pac file, and deletes and bones unused by objects or collisions.
+Out of caution, this doesn't modify any models that use non-SingleBind objects (objects bound to multiple bones), and also avoids PokeTrainer and hyakunin_pos models.

-## 3.4 Generate Static BRRES Redirects
+## 3.5 Generate Static BRRES Redirects
 **Usage:** Plugins menu > PAC File Optimization

 Improves readability of stage .pac files by converting "Static" BRRES nodes (nodes where the only entry is a Static model) to Redirect nodes at the end of the file.
 The result should always be tested in-game, with a backup .pac file saved.